 MN State Memorial

-mn state memorialEvery year since the memorial was first erected at the International Airport in 1977, officers from around the state have stood guard duty around the monument.
-Officers stand one hour of the vigil while a LEMA Honor Guard Officer walks the Thin Blue Line.
-This guard is changed every 20 minutes with a precision rifle inspection by the Sergeant of the Guard.
+Every year on May 14th and 15th, since the memorial was first erected at the International Airport in 1977, officers from throughout the state stand guard duty around the monument.
+Officers stand in silent vigil for twenty minute shifts.
+At the conclusion of each officer guard shift the officer reads the name and end of watch date for each fallen Minnesota officer.
+All the while a LEMA Honor Guard Officer walks the Thin Blue Line.
+This LEMA Honor Guard officer is changed every 20 minutes with a precision rifle inspection by the Inspector of the Guard.

 For more images of the Memorial and events, head over to our Gallery page.